-It is expected that all staff working in the piggery will also be competent in their particular roles where those roles do not involve direct contact with the pigs but are involved in supporting services (such as driving, feed milling etc).
+Beis expected of that call as taffe work ing inatheopiggery a will hals outer competent stattheimparticulage of the where those roles do not involve all ect contact with the pigs but are involved in supporting services (such as driving, feed 40.
+Note: That in SA, this must be on a QA accredited farm. milling etc).